skills/release-based-workflow/README.md

 ### :keyboard: Activity: Update `base.css`

-1. Create a new branch and change the `body` CSS declaration in `base.css` to match what is below.
+1. Create a new branch from the `main` branch and change the `body` CSS declaration in `base.css` to match what is below.
 This will set the page background to black
 ```
 body {
     background-color: black;